 While cloud computing and on-premises software use are often considered competitors, vendors believe that the two can work together.
 And so they offer the best of both worlds through hybrid solutions.

-Hybrid solutions use both on-premises and cloud software.
+Hybrid solutions use both on-prem and cloud software.
 The on-premises software makes up a so-called “private cloud” that resides within the confines of the user’s network.
 The less-sensitive applications are, meanwhile, hosted in the public cloud, so they don’t take up physical resources.

 Who Uses On-Premises Software?

 As mentioned earlier, companies in highly regulated industries or those that need to abide by specific and strict standards would do better in terms of compliance if they use on-premises software.
 Organizations that collect and keep the data of customers from the European Union (EU) are examples of those who can benefit more from on-premises program usage.